frifster/timedoctor-mcp/README.md

 ## Why Web Scraping?

-Time Doctor has an API, but this scraper uses web automation because:
+Time Doctor has an API, but this MCP server uses web automation because:
 - ✅ No API token setup needed
 - ✅ Same access as web interface
 - ✅ Works with all Time Doctor plans